OTBProject/OTBDocs/docs/chat-guide.md

 To change the minimum number of arguments for an existing command, you can use the command `!setMinArgs <command name> <min args>`, where `<min args>` is a whole number greater than or equal to 0, [as described earlier](#minimum-number-of-arguments-for-a-command).

+### Resetting the Count of a Command

+The bot stores the number of times each command has been run.
+While changing the response of the command with `!command set` resets that count to 0, you can also reset it by running the command `!resetCount <command name>`.

+## Aliases

 {% endraw %}